Following the acquisition, Onfido is now known as Entrust.Read more

 Buttons

-While the behaviour of buttons is consistent across screens and platforms, colors are driven by a button's 'variant':
+While the behavior of buttons is consistent across screens and platforms, colors are driven by a button's 'variant':

 VariantExample